felipecaon/tfuf/README.md

 # Talk Faster U Fool (tfuf)

-tfuf allows to speed up whatsapp audios because ain't nobody got time for that.
+tfuf is a Chrome extensions that allows to speed up whatsapp audios.

 Just select one of the values avaiable and play your audios.